News, Blogs and Buying Guides

 Can a Bluetooth Adapter Transmit and Receive?

-However, you cannot use the transmitter and receiver mode of a single adapter simultaneously.
+You cannot use the transmitter and receiver mode of a single adapter simultaneously.
 This would limit the device to merely being a Bluetooth repeater, or require wired connections both ways which would negate the purpose!

-This is why the best way to use Bluetooth adapters is to ensure ONE of the devices in the flow chart already has Bluetooth, and add the adapter to the other.
+This is why the best way to use Bluetooth adapters is to ensure one of the devices in the flow chart already has Bluetooth, and add the adapter to the other.

 Explore the Range